 Network for Good offers a DonateNow Lite account as a free service to nonprofits that receive funds through us.
 Through the DonateNow Lite account, nonprofits can see their donation history and any available donation details, as well as apply for EFT applications to receive funds via direct deposit instead of checks.
 You can register with Network for Good by entering your charity’s nine-digit Tax ID (EIN) number on the I Need to Register side of the following page: https://www.networkforgood.org/npo/MyAccount/Login.aspx

-A: As part of our commitment to improving the data standard around nonprofit information, we change the requirements to earn a Seal of Transparency each year.
-To earn the most recent Seal of Transparency, you must fill out all required fields marked with a red asterisk (*).
+A: As part of our commitment to improving the data standard around nonprofit information, we change the requirements to earn a Seal of Transparency each year, the seals are typically available around the March time frame or earlier.
+To earn the most recent Seal of Transparency, you must fill out all required fields marked with an asterisk (*).
 We release a guide on what’s new to show you what exactly you need to update.
-Click here to view the 2019 PDF.
+Click here to view the PDF.

 Q: Can a Seal of Transparency expire?